StanHash/StanHash/README.md

 Yo!

 I go by Stan (StanH_, StanHash, ...) or Nat (Nat5, Nat_776, ...).
 I like stylizing my handles in all lowercase ("stan", "nat").
-I speak English :gb: :us: and French :fr: , and live in France.
+I speak English :gb: :us: and French :fr: .
+I live in France.
 I am a nerd.

-I do modding/reverse engineering of classic video games (a.k.a.
+My primary hobby involves modding/reverse engineering classic video games (a.k.a.
 "ROM Hacking").
-I am best known for my work on the GBA Fire Emblem games.
-I mostly work on tooling, documentation and source code reproduction (disassembly/decompilation), but I do also contribute my own mods sometimes.
+I have primarily worked on the GBA Fire Emblem games.
+I mostly work on tooling, documentation and source code reproduction (disassembly/decompilation), but I occasionally also contribute my own mods.

-I like simple/minimalistic systems and environments (such as (surprise!) classic video game consoles).
-I like ASM, C, Rust and sometimes C#.
+I like simple/minimalist systems and environments (such as, unsurprisingly, classic video game consoles).
+I like C, Rust, some assembly languages, and sometimes C#.

-I am currently a 3rd year student in general computer science/software engineering (whatever "informatique" would translate to).
+I am currently a 1st year master's student in computer science/software engineering (whatever "informatique" would translate to).

 Contact:

 - discord: `nat_776`
 - email: deindall AT outlook DOT com

-I am very much not confortable with most forms of communication.
-Therefore I may not answer you immediately, or forget.
+I am very much not comfortable with most forms of communication.
+Therefore I may not answer you immediately (and perhaps eventually forget).
 Please understand.